parthenon-hpc-lab/parthenon/docs/interface/containers.md

-# Containers, Container Iterators, and Variable Packs
+# MeshBlockDatas, MeshBlockData Iterators, and Variable Packs

-## Containers
+## MeshBlockDatas

-A *container* owns *variables.* Each variable is named, and the container knows about various types of variables, such as whether the variable is for cell-centered data, face-centered data, sparse data, or dense data.
+A *meshblock data container* owns *variables.* Each variable is named, and the meshblock data container knows about various types of variables, such as whether the variable is for cell-centered data, face-centered data, sparse data, or dense data.
 (For more details on anonymous variables, see [here](Metadata.md).)
-Variables in a container can be different shapes, e.g., scalar, tensor, etc.A variable can be added to a container as:
+Variables in a meshblock data container can be different shapes, e.g., scalar, tensor, etc.A variable can be added to a meshblock data container as:
 ```C++
 parthenon::MeshBlockData.Add(name, metadata, shape)
 ```